dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

 ---

 **TL;DR:** Web development has evolved significantly over the years allowing developers to deploy a website or web application and serve millions of people around the globe within minutes.
 With just a browser, a user can put in a URL and access a web application.
 With, **Progressive Web Apps**, developers can deliver amazing app-like experiences to users using modern web technologies.
-In the [first part of this tutorial](https://link-to-part-1) we set up our progressive web app, cached the pages and made it work partially offline.
+In the [first part of this tutorial](https://auth0.com/blog/introduction-to-progressive-apps-part-one) we set up our progressive web app, cached the pages and made it work partially offline.
 This time, we'll make it load instantly and work offline fully.

 ---

 ## Recap and Introduction to Part 2

-In [Introduction to Progressive Web Apps (Offline First)](https://link-to-part-1), we discussed how a typical progressive web application should look like and also introduced the service worker.
+In [Introduction to Progressive Web Apps (Offline First)](https://auth0.com/blog/introduction-to-progressive-apps-part-one), we discussed how a typical progressive web application should look like and also introduced the service worker.
 So far, we've cached the application shell.
 The `index` and `latest` pages of our web app now load offline.
 They also load faster on repeated visits.
-Towards the end of the first part of this tutorial, we were able to load the `latest` page offline but couldn't get the dynamic data to display when the user is offline.
+Towards the end of the first part of this tutorial, we were able to load the `latest` page offline but couldn't get dynamic data to display when the user is offline.

-This part of this tutorial will cover:
+This tutorial will cover:

 * Caching the App data on the `latest` page to be displayed to the user when offline
 * Using `localStorage` to store the App data